AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 AgoraChatGroupOptions *options = [[AgoraChatGroupOptions alloc] init];
 // Set the size of a chat group. options.maxUsersCount = self.maxMemNum;
-// Set IsInviteNeedConfirm to YES to send group invitation requests to invitees.
+// Set IsInviteNeedConfirm to YES to send a group invitation to invitees.
 If IsInviteNeedConfrim is set to NO, invitees are added to the chat group automatically without their confirmations. options.IsInviteNeedConfirm = YES;
 // Set the type of a chat group to private.
 Allow chat group members to invite other users to join the group. options.style = AgoraChatGroupStylePrivateMemberCanInvite;